 During the last forty years, the company has grown from a one-man operation to nearly 70 cabinetmakers (about half men and half women).

 continues to conceive new designs and stays involved in many aspects of the business.
 His youngest son, David Moser is an award-winning furniture designer in his own right.

 is an accomplished craftsman and works in the shop, while

 , the dedicated team within Thos.
 Moser which services the design and architectural community focusing on the contract market.

 In 1987 the company built a new workshop facility in Auburn, Maine, not far from its original location.
 In addition to

 , Thos.
 Moser Cabinetmakers operates

-located in Auburn and Freeport, Maine, as well as in Boston, New York, Greenwich, Philadelphia, and San Francisco.
+located in Auburn and Freeport, Maine, as well as in Boston, New York, Washington DC, Philadelphia, and San Francisco.